Subject to Change

 Special Academic Options

-The Lower Division Honors Program provides first- and second-year students with value-added educational experiences that engage students in unique challenges.
-Academic components of the program strengthen exploration and communication skills through interdisciplinary assignments and discussion.
+The Lower Division Honors Program provides freshmen and sophomore students in all academic majors with value-added educational experiences.
+Academic components of the program strengthen exploration and communication skills through interdisciplinary assignments presentations, and discussion.
+All freshmen who are admitted to the lower division program are considered for merit-based academic scholarships.
+These are most often awarded as SUNY-ESF Presidential Scholarships or National Scholarships and require meeting performance targets for continuation.

 SUNY-ESF is committed to enhancing the internationalization of ESF students’ academic experiences.
 ESF believes strongly that international experiences provide students with the opportunity to develop the skills necessary to be informed, active, responsible, and culturally-sensitive global citizens.

-The Office of International Education assists students who wish to participate in the College’s diverse study and research abroad opportunities noted below.
+Visit the Education Abroad website to see how the Office of International Education assists students who wish to participate in the College’s diverse study and research abroad opportunities.

-ESF students interested in medicine, dentistry, optometry and veterinary medicine are encouraged to identify themselves to the ESF Pre-Health Coordinator who can then assist them in exploring these pathways, advising them on academic qualifications and preparing for the application process.
+ESF students interested in medicine (MD, MD/PhD, Physician's Assistant, Nurse Practitioner or Registered Nurse), dentistry, optometry, physical therapy, and veterinary medicine are encouraged to identify themselves to the ESF Pre-Health Coordinator (Dr. Lee Newman, firstname.lastname@example.org can then assist them in exploring these pathways, including choosing the right major while at ESF, advising them on academic qualifications and preparing for the application process.

 ESF offers pre-professional advising to students interested in pursuing law as a profession.